svrcinon/Budget-Impact-Analyses-of-Enfortumab-Vendotin-in-Urothelian-Carcinoma/README.md

-# Budget-Impact-Analyses-of-Enfortumab-Vendotin-in-Urothelian-Carcinoma
-Interactive Budget Impact Model (BIM) in Power BI for Padcev (enfortumab vedotin) in urothelial carcinoma.
-Estimates the 5-year impact on a Czech payer's budget using simulation of patient weight, what-if parameters, and a treatment carry-over coefficient between years.

 # Budget Impact Model – Padcev (enfortumab vedotin)
 ## Urothelial carcinoma | Czech payer perspective | 5-year horizon

-An interactive model of the budget impact on a health insurer when reimbursing Padcev.
+An interactive model of the 5-year budget impact on a Czech payer's when reimbursing enfortumab vedotin.
 The project combines a Python-based patient population simulation with an interactive Power BI dashboard.

 [![Dashboard](example.png)](example.pdf)